ATAARobotics/4334-robot-code2016/README.md

-# robot-code16
+# Team 4334 - Alberta Tech Alliance
-Robot Code for the 2016 Game
+Robot Code for the 2016 Game, Stronghold